ryand423/Portfolio/README.md

 # Introduction
-Interested in ethical hacking in general, whether it is hardware or software.
-Enjoy scripting/coding and doing CTF (Capture-The-Flag) cyber-security challenges in my free time.
+My Interest's include Threat Analysis, Penetration Testing and Network automation (Software Defined Networks).
+Things I do for fun: scripting/coding and doing CTF (Capture-The-Flag) cyber-security challenges.
 # CTF'S I have worked on
 1) PicoCTF
 2) Hacktivities

-My Hacking Mentality: Assume the system has already been breached.
+My Mentality: Assume the system has already been breached.
+Defend the data and ensure confidentiality,

 Disclaimer: All information on this website is for educational purpose only.
 Any action taken using the information on the website is strictly at your own risk.
 I will not be liable for any losses and/or damages to products with the use of the information on this website.